 Where there is a written tenancy agreement which effects substantial modifications to the model clauses1, the landlord2 or the tenant3 may refer the terms of the tenancy to arbitration or third party determination4.

 It is a condition precedent that the party seeking to vary the terms has previously requested the other party to vary the terms in order to bring them into conformity with the model clauses and no agreement has been reached5.
-On such a reference the arbitrator, or third party, must consider whether, disregarding the rent, the terms are justifiable having regard to the circumstances of the holding
+On such a reference the arbitrator, or third party, must consider whether, disregarding the rent, the terms are justifiable having

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.